 How to Help For-Profit Clients

-The information and sample documents included in this section of the Web site are intended to be used in a small business, entrepreneurship, or technology program in which law students work under faculty supervision to provide legal assistance to for-profit business clients.
-Information in this roadmap is derived from ten years of clinical experience at Northwestern University School of Law, and is provided in the chronological order in which legal issues will normally be addressed.
+The information and sample documents included in this section of the website are intended to be used in a small business, entrepreneurship or technology law program in which law students work under faculty supervision to provide legal assistance to for-profit business clients.
+Information in this roadmap is derived from experiences at Northwestern University School of Law’s Bluhm Legal Clinic’s Entrepreneurship Law Center (formerly known as the Small Business Opportunity Center), and is provided in the chronological order in which legal issues often will be addressed.

-Of course, there are literally thousands of legal forms, law review articles, and other source materials that students can find in their own law school libraries, by using Lexis or Westlaw, or through commercial search engines like Findlaw.com.
-A particularly useful resource that one transactional clinic requires its students to purchase is Jean L. Batman, Advising the Small Business, Forms and Advice for the Legal Practitioner, ABA Publication, 2007.
-The samples referred to and accessible through this explanatory text are only a tiny percentage of what is available.
+Of course, there are literally thousands of legal forms, law review articles, and other source materials that students can find in their own law school libraries, by using Practical Law Company, Lexis or Westlaw, or through commercial search engines like Google.

 Let us assume that an entrepreneur has undergone whatever intake procedure the transactional clinic has established and that the student(s) assigned to the matter and their instructor are preparing for their first face-to-face meeting with the new client.

 Clinical students (and practicing lawyers) who provide legal assistance to entrepreneurs are exposed to a variety of ethical questions, and these are likely to arise at the very first encounter.
 Probably the most common is: who is the client to whom the clinic owes its undivided loyalty?
-Is it the individual who approached the clinic looking for legal assistance, that individual along with his or her business partners, the entity (if it is the clinic’s recommendation that a corporation or LLC be formed), or all of these?
+Is it the individual who approached the clinic looking for legal assistance, that individual along with his or her business partners or co-founders, the entity (the general partnership or the corporation or LLC yet to be formed), or all of these?
 If there appear to be multiple clients with potentially conflicting objectives, can the ethical dilemma be resolved by having each of them consent in writing to the multiple representation?

-Another question that arises frequently in a transactional clinic is one of professional competence: Do my instructor and I have adequate expertise to handle this particular matter?
+Another question that arises frequently in a transactional clinic is one of professional competence: Does the instructor (along with the student(s)) have adequate expertise to handle this particular matter?

-Issues like these provide an excellent opportunity for students to explore their professional obligations in a real world setting.
+Issues like these provide excellent opportunities for students to explore their professional obligations in a real world setting.

 Choice of Entity

-This is normally the first substantive issue that must be resolved.
-Should the business be incorporated?
-Is a sole proprietorship, partnership, a limited liability company, or some other kind of legal entity more appropriate?
+With respect to clients that are starting new ventures, this is typically one of the first substantive issues that must be resolved.
+Clients are often surprised that they may already be operating a sole proprietorship or general partnership even if they have not filed any documents with the Secretary of State.
+Is a sole proprietorship or general partnership appropriate?
+Or is a limited liability company, corporation or some other kind of legal entity more appropriate?
 Are there federal or state tax considerations that have a bearing on the decision?
-If an entity is to be formed, what state is the best choice.
+If an entity is to be formed, what state is the best choice for that particular client?

-If the client is a small enterprise with only one owner, operating in a relatively risk-free environment, a sole proprietorship is perhaps most appropriate.
+If the client is a small enterprise with only one owner, operating in a relatively risk-free environment, a sole proprietorship may be appropriate.
 As a general rule, the client’s decision to operate as a sole proprietorship raises at least three major issues for the clinical student.
 First, is the business name that the client wishes to use available or is it being used by someone else that may have prior legal rights?
 Second, under state law, is the company name (if it is “assumed” or “fictitious”, i.e., other than the name of the individual business owner) required to be registered or recorded?
 Third, is the sole proprietorship required to obtain a business license or permit of some kind?
-For a further discussion of these issues, see the discussions herein regarding “Name Selection" and “Business Licenses”.

 The limited liability company (LLC) is the entity of choice for many entrepreneurs.
 It provides the owners with limits on their personal liability, permits equity to be divided among two or more owners in a variety of ways, is relatively simple to operate, and provides tax advantages not otherwise available.
 The major issue that must be faced when preparing LLC Articles of Organization is: by whom is the entity to be managed—by the owners (members) or by a designated manager?
 Other issues regarding the structure and operation of the entity and the rights and obligations of the owners are normally addressed in a separate operating agreement.